 A guide to affordable health insurance

-Founder Chuck Smith-Dewey created the site as a resource for Americans who – for whatever reason – had difficulty obtaining health insurance (also known as medical insurance) on the private market.
+Founder Chuck Smith-Dewey created the site as a resource for Americans who – for whatever reason – had difficulty obtaining affordable health insurance (also known as medical insurance) on the private market.
 He was inspired to create the site through his own experience, witnessing the struggle of friends and family who had found it impossible or nearly impossible to get health coverage on the private market.

 Chuck knew there were millions of Americans who faced that struggle and he focused healthinsurance.org on the singular goal of helping them by pointing them to state high-risk insurance pools, initially and then, over time, building an online repository that provided a broad array of insurance resources.
 The site featured authoritative articles explaining the basics of health insurance, a glossary of health insurance terms and a state-by-state guide to health insurance resources.

 In 2008, when President Barack Obama made comprehensive health reform one of his top priorities, healthinsurance.org expanded its content – and its team of writers – to focus intently on health reform.
 Americans curious about the hotly debated health reform legislation – which ultimately became the Affordable Care Act – could rely on the site for expert analysis and about the law and its implications.

 Contributors to the site include public health expert Harold Pollack; healthcare system analyst and author Maggie Mahar; Linda Bergthold, advisor to both the Clinton and Obama administrations; industry insider and whistleblower Wendell Potter; and insurance industry experts Louise Norris, Carla Anderson, Michael Meulemans and Patrick Cannon.

 Healthinsurance.org has also hosted guest analysis from respected health reform advocacy organizations such as Families USA, Doctors for America and the Center for American Progress and from organizations committed to improving access.